elmahio/documentation/docs/roslyn-analyzers-for-elmah-io-and-aspnet-core.md

 To install the analyzers, navigate to *Extensions* | *Manage extensions* | *Online* and search for `Elmah.Io.AspNetCore.Analyzers`.
 Then click the *Download* button and restart Visual Studio.
 As an alternative, you can [download the extension](https://marketplace.visualstudio.com/items?itemName=elmahio.elmahioaspnetcoreanalyzers) directly from the Visual Studio Marketplace.

-Once installed, analyzers will help you add or move elmah.io-related set up code:
+Once installed, analyzers will help you add or move elmah.io-related setup code:

 ![Roslyn analyzers](images/roslyn-analyzers.png)